Cost of living · Tucson, Arizona · 2026

 How much does housing cost in Tucson?

 A 2-bedroom apartment in Tucson costs approximately $1,402 per month based on HUD Fair Market Rent data.
-Housing makes up about 17% of the total monthly budget.
+At about 34% of the monthly needs budget, housing is the largest cost category here.

 Is Tucson more expensive than the national average?